 No version-to-version compatibility (ComponentGuaranteesOptions.None).
 The client can expect that future versions will break the existing client.
 For more information, see the No Compatibility section later in this topic.

 Stable version-to-version compatibility (ComponentGuaranteesOptions.Stable).
-Future versions should not break the client, and side-by-side execution should not be needed.
+Future versions should not break the client.
 However, if the client is inadvertently broken, it may be possible to use side-by-side execution to fix the problem.
 For more information, see the Stable Compatibility section.

 The following sections discuss each level of guarantee in greater detail.

-Marking a type as ComponentGuaranteesOptions.Stable indicates that the type should remain stable across versions.
-However, it may also be possible for side-by-side versions of a stable type to exist in the same application domain.
+Marking a component as ComponentGuaranteesOptions.Stable indicates that the type should remain stable across versions.
+However, it also may be possible for side-by-side versions of a stable type to exist in the same application domain.

 Stable types maintain a high binary compatibility bar.
 Because of this, providers should avoid making breaking changes to stable types.
 The following kinds of changes are acceptable:

 Adding private instance fields to, or removing fields from, a type, as long as this does not break the serialization format.